Fondue: History

-The earliest known recipe for the modern form of cheese fondue comes from a 1699 book published in Zürich, under the name "Käss mit Wein zu kochen" 'to cook cheese with wine'.
+Fondue today represents more than just a meal; it reflects social traditions and shared experiences.
+In particular, there has long been debate over what beverages should accompany it, highlighting how food customs are shaped not only by taste but also by cultural beliefs and habits.
+The earliest known recipe for the modern form of cheese fondue comes from a 1698 book published in Zürich, under the name "Käss mit Wein zu kochen" 'to cook cheese with wine'.
 It calls for grated or cut-up cheese to be melted with wine, and for bread to be dipped in it.